whywww/ASASM/README.md

 This repository contains implementations of LS-ASM and Rayleigh-Sommerfeld algorithms, with spherical wave input and thin lens and diffuser modulations.

 ### Prerequisites
-Create environment from yml file:
+Create a conda environment from yml file:
 ```
 conda env create -f environment.yml
 ```